shard77/ctfbox/README.md

 # CTFBox
-CTFBox is a secure, fast and efficient CTF Buddy.
-(WIP)
+CTFBox is a platform for CTF players, containing writeups, incoming CTFs, a guild system (with private panels for teams) and much more.
+WIP!